Rjohn217/tenmo-application/README.md

 3. Build the project using Maven.

-4. Start the back-end server by running app.java.
+4. Start the back-end server by running TenmoApplication.java.

-5. Start the front-end CLI by running app.java.
+5. Start the front-end CLI by running App.java.

 ## Usage
 The CLI will guide you through the available options: